Employee health and safety

 Creation of safety-conscious human resources through hands-on training

 As part of our efforts to enhance employee awareness of labor safety, we have created a facility for simulating danger, where employees can gain firsthand experience with the potential risks of day-to-day operations.
 Using dummy equipment to demonstrate the variety of dangers that can arise in the workplace, we work to enhance employee sensitivity to danger.
-To ensure we never forget the lessons we learned from the January 8 explosion, we deployed a furnace simulator training device in fiscal 2016 to enable workers to understand furnace mechanisms and experience their frightening power for themselves.
-All furnace workers have now received training on this device.
+To ensure we never forget the lessons we learned from the January 8 explosion, we continued using a furnace simulator training device in fiscal 2017 to enable workers to understand furnace mechanisms and experience their frightening power for themselves.

 In-furnace purging demonstration device